Dingling

-The Dingling (Chinese: 丁零 (174 BCE); 丁靈 (200 BCE); Eastern Han Chinese: *teŋ-leŋ < Old Chinese: *têŋ-rêŋ) were an ancient people who appears in Chinese historiography in the context of the 1st century BCE.
+The Dingling were an ancient people who appear in Chinese historiography in the context of the 1st century BCE.

 The Dingling are considered to have been an early Turkic-speaking people.
 They were also proposed to be the ancestors of Tungusic speakers among the later Shiwei people, or are related to Na-Dené and Yeniseian speakers.

 Modern archaeologists have identified the Dingling as belonging to the eastern Scythian horizon, namely the Tagar culture.

 Etymology

 The ethnonym 'Dingling' is regarded by modern scholars in the Western world as being interchangeable with the ethnonym 'Tiele', who are believed to be the descendants of the Dingling.
-Chinese historiographers believed that 'Tiele' was a mistaken transription, related them to the ancient Red Di (狄翟), and recorded various names like Dili (狄历), Gaoche (高車) or Chile (敕勒).
+Chinese historiographers believed that 'Tiele' was a mistaken transcription, related them to the ancient Red Di (狄翟), and recorded various names like Dili (狄历), Gaoche (高車) or Chile (敕勒).

 Several modern scholars, including Peter B. Golden, now believe that all of these ethnonyms described by the Chinese all derive from Altaic exonyms describing wheeled vehicles, with 'Dingling' perhaps being an earlier rendering of a Tuoba word (*tegreg), meaning "wagon".

 Peter Golden also wrote that "Gaoche" or "high carts" may be a translation of "Dingling et al.".
 Edwin Pulleyblank writes that "High Cart" is just one of several variations of exonyms that ultimately reflect the original Turkic meaning of 'Dingling', which is possibly derived from *Tägräg, meaning "circle, hoop".

 Origin and migration

+The Weilüe mentioned three Dingling groups: